What are the Title IX and New York State “Enough is Enough” laws?

 IX Coordinator.
 Why?SUNY Brockport requires most college officials who are supervisors, faculty, and employees who regularly interact with students, to report sex/gender-based discrimination, sexual misconduct, relationship violence, and stalking to the Title IX Coordinator so the college may offer resources to the student; help the student understand what their rights are; and explain the Title IX Grievance and Student Conduct investigation/hearing processes.
 In addition, by tracking this information, the college may be able to identify patterns and trends to help promote campus safety.

-Will my parents be notified?
+- Will my parents be notified?

-Who can I talk to confidentially about my situation?
+- Who can I talk to confidentially about my situation?

 Confidential resources include Hazen Student Health/Counseling Center; RESTORE sexual assault services; and Willow Domestic Violence Center (relationship violence and stalking).
 Information you provide to a confidential resource will not be disclosed (unless there’s a threat of harm to self or others).

-Contact information for these confidential resources is as follows:
+Contact information for these confidential resources is:

-- RESTORE Sexual Assault Services: Nicole Posluszny (B124 Seymour Union): (585) 210-8532; 24/7 RESTORE Hotline: (585) 546- 2777.
+- RESTORE Sexual Assault Services: Nicole P works with SUNY Brockport students: (585) 210-8532; or 24/7 RESTORE Hotline: (585) 546- 2777.

-- Willow Domestic Violence Center: 24/7 hotline: (585) 222-7233.
+- Willow Domestic Violence Center: 24/7 hotline: (585) 222-SAFE (7233).

 SUNY developed a great resource that provides both on and off campus resources, depending upon your location.

-What other types of resources and support are available?
+- What other types of resources and support are available?
 If I don’t want to take any

 - No Contact Order: The Title IX Coordinator can issue a No Contact Order between students, which prohibits contact between them, but is not disciplinary.